pods for primates : a catatogue of surfboards in australia since 1900

 Just a year after Dave Jackman mastered the mighty Queenscliff Bombora, the conditions were again perfect, with a heavy swell and slight off-shore winds.

-Bob McTavish and myself paddled down from "Fairy Bower" while Midget, Dave Passenger and Kelvin platt came out from Freshwater.
+Bob McTavish and myself paddled down from "Fairy Bower" while Midget, Dave Passenger and Kelvin Platt came out from Freshwater.

 As we approached from the distance the waves grew bigger and bigger as they peaked over 20 ft. and crashed with a thundering roar on to the reef below.